shaneiadt/Ramblings/pages/2019/Functional-Programming-in-JS.md

 Pretty much if it doesn't exist within the current context go up the scope chain & ask the parent(s).

-This can potentially lead to some impure operations if we're not careful. :hear_no_evil:
+This can potentially lead to some impure operations if we're not careful.

-# Currying :curry:
+# Currying 🍛

 A curried function is simply a **function** that takes **multiple arguments** **one at a time**.